Tom Osborne (Canadian politician): Opposition

 In September 2012, Osborne resigned from the Progressive Conservative party citing the leadership of Premier Kathy Dunderdale and began sitting as an Independent.
 On August 29, 2013, Osborne joined the Liberal Party of Newfoundland and Labrador.

-Ball and Furey governments (2015-present)
+Ball and Furey governments (2015-2024)

 In the 2015 election the Liberal Party won control of the House of Assembly and Osborne was chosen as Speaker.
 Following the resignation of Cathy Bennett, Osborne was appointed Minister of Finance in the Ball government on July 31, 2017.
 He was re-elected in the 2019 provincial election.
 On August 19, 2020, he was appointed Minister of Education in the Furey government.

 He was re-elected in the 2021 provincial election.
 On July 6, 2022, he was appointed Minister of Health and Community Services.
+On May 24, 2024, Osborne announced his retirement effective in July 2024.
+On July 5, 2024, Osborne resigned.
+The Waterford Valley provincial by-election was scheduled for August 22, 2024.
+On August 22, 2024, Liberal Jamie Korab won the provincial by-election.

+Federal politics

+In March 2025, Osborne announced that he is seeking the federal Liberal nomination in Cape Spear.
+He won the nomination on March 21, defeating two other candidates.
+He was elected by a wide margin.
+On June 5, 2025, Osborne was appointed Parliamentary Secretary to the President of the Treasury Board.